JESSE J. BAÑUELOS, A LOS ANGELES IMMIGRATION ATTORNEY

 6. The local police, or some other government agency in the U.S., such as a district attorney’s office, the FBI, a county’s department of social services, etc., prepared a report regarding the incident;

 7. It’s not necessary for the perpetrator of the crime to be convicted of a crime.
 In fact, he doesn’t even have to be arrested.
 If the victim meets all the other requirements, it is possible for a crime victim to be eligible for a U visa, even if the perpetrator is never found or identified; and

-8. The applicant does not need to be living in the U.S. when he/she applies for a U visa.
+8. Neither the applicant nor his/her qualifying relatives need to be living in the U.S. when he/she/they applies/apply for a U visa.

 BENEFITS OF A U VISA

 1. A work permit once the U visa petition is approved;